-Inspiring works made the cut like Buff Monster’s adorable melted Minions (top) and the distorted characters of The Simpsons (bottom) by James Sweigertof Laundry, the animation and production company based in Los Angeles.
+Inspiring works made the cut like Buff Monster’s adorable melted Minions (top left) and the distorted characters of The Simpsons (top right) by James Sweigertof Laundry, the animation and production company based in Los Angeles.
 They pushed the conventional and familiar into something new, playful and experimental.

 They really inspired me to try out new techniques and look at things in different perspectives.
 As there is no limit in designing, sometimes you have to breakthrough your comfort zone in order to design something fresh and out of this world.

 One of my favourite speaker at the conference was Justin Harder of Claus Studios, a frequent collaborator with Marvel Studios.
 He shared some of his amazing work from various Marvel movies like Deadpool, Thor and the Avengers (pictured below), where he explored different artistic ways of presenting the comic superheroes from child-like doodles to collage-style medium, and the use of bold colours.

 His presentation was the most fun and entertaining.
 It helped that he was very funny too!

 Filipino artist and illustrator, Yeo Kaa, shared some very deep, personal artworks.
 She talked about her depression in the past, and how she uses art to express her feelings and helped overcome depression.